- 4-Minute Article

 Early retirees have fewer working years to save, and they will need those savings to last potentially 40 to 50 years, versus a more typical estimate for a retirement that might last 30 years, based on average life expectancies.2 For that reason, an aggressive strategy to maximize savings can help meet an early retirement date.
 Potential approaches include:

-- Make catch-up contributions to retirement accounts.
+- Making catch-up contributions to retirement accounts.
 IRS regulations allow people over age 50 to contribute extra money to their 401(k)s and IRAs.
-Those catch-up amounts were $6,500 for 401(k)s and $1,000 for IRAs in 2020, but the amounts can change from year to year.
+Those catch-up amounts were $7,500 for 401(k)s and $1,000 for IRAs in 2023, but the amounts can change from year to year.

 Work with a financial professional to develop a strategy for boosting retirement savings while still having enough money to meet short-term goals.